 - Example: What a beautiful day!

-11. Distributive Pronouns
+11. Distributive Pronoun

 - Example: Each of the students received a certificate.

-12. Objective Pronouns
+12. Objective Pronoun

 - Example: The teacher gave us a challenging assignment.